jupeke/python/README.md

 ## Method 1 (Command Prompt): You need to know some Command Line commands but otherwise this works well.

+- Open an editor (like Atom) and write some code and save it as a .py file.
 - Start Command Prompt and cd to the folder containing your python code.
 - Check the path to the python.exe file and copy it (File Explorer)
 - In Command Prompt type the following command: